What Steve Eats

 Instructions

-In a small bowl, mix the lemon zest and juice, chopped herbs, pepitas, and another ¼ teaspoon of salt.
-Add half of this to the stuffing.
+5. Mix the herbs.
+In a small bowl, stir together lemon zest and juice, basil, parsley, pepitas, and remaining ¼ teaspoon salt.
+Stir half of this mixture into the rice filling and set aside the remainder for now.

 Notes

-• Try not to use giant zucchini.
+Try not to use giant zucchini for this recipe.
 Save those for bread or muffins.
-If your zucchini is too big, you may not have enough filling and it'll take longer to cook.
+If your zucchini is too big, you may not have enough filling, and it'll take longer to cook.

 • Category: Dinner